Samuliej/Samuliej/README.md

 Languages: Java, C#, JavaScript, TypeScript, C++, C, NodeJS
-Technologies: IoT development, Unity engine, React, React Native 🎮 Recently, I’ve taken a deep interest in game development and enjoy experimenting with the Unity engine.
+Technologies: IoT development, Unity engine, React, React Native Recently, I’ve taken a deep interest in game development and enjoy experimenting with the Unity engine 🎮

 <!--- Samuliej/Samuliej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes. --->